MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/getting-paid-apps.md

 ## Payout reporting

-You can access details about your payment info and download reports in the **Payout summary** of the Windows Dev Center dashboard.
+You can access details about your payment info and download reports in the **Payout summary** of [Partner Center](https://partner.microsoft.com/dashboard).
 For more about the info shown here, and how we categorize the money you earn, see [Payout summary](payout-summary.md).

 ## Payout timeframe